Getting a Mortgage With a CCJ

 Getting a mortgage with a County Court Judgement (CCJ) against your name does make the process a little more tricky, but it’s still very much possible.

-There are a variety of options available and this guide will lay them out for you, including the criteria you’ll need to meet, where to get professional advice and more.
+There are various options available, and this guide will outline them for you, including the criteria you’ll need to meet, where to get professional advice, and more.

 Can you get a mortgage with a CCJ?

 Yes.
-It is still possible to get a mortgage with a CCJ on your credit file, although it is an added complication which usually results in higher interest rates.
+Getting a mortgage with a CCJ on your credit file is still possible, although it is an added complication that usually results in higher interest rates.

-This is due to the increased risk on the mortgage lender’s part that you may miss some monthly repayments, so as a result they might up your interest rate to help offset the risk they’d be taking on.
+This is due to the increased risk on the mortgage lender’s part that you may miss some monthly repayments.
+As a result, they might up your interest rate to help offset the risk they’d be taking on.

-Factors such as how recently you were issued with a CCJ and how much you owed, do affect your chances of getting a mortgage.
+Factors such as how recently you were issued a CCJ and how much you owe affect your chances of getting a mortgage.

-There are a rising number of lenders who specialise in offering mortgages to applicants with CCJs and a bad credit mortgage broker would be able to help you in finding the best deal.
+There is a rising number of lenders who specialise in offering mortgages to applicants with CCJs, and a bad credit mortgage broker can help you find the best deal.

 Will it help if your CCJ is satisfied?

 Yes.
-It will certainly increase your number of approachable mortgage lenders.
-To put it another way, once you’ve proved you have paid off your CCJ in full, you will improve your chances of being accepted for a mortgage.
+It will undoubtedly increase your number of approachable mortgage lenders.
+Put another way, once you’ve proved you have paid off your CCJ in full, you will improve your chances of being accepted for a mortgage.

 You will also stand a better chance of securing a favourable interest rate than you would with an unsatisfied CCJ hanging over your head.